 This initiative expands digital access to CRL's American historical journals, helping to ensure the survival of these important primary source materials.
 Use of this material has increased in recent years.
 At the same time, the originals are becoming more rare and fragile.
-To protect the originals from harm or loss, CRL worked with ProQuest on a three year project to digitize a portion of the collection.
+To protect the originals from harm or loss, CRL worked with ProQuest on a project to digitize a significant portion of the collection.
 The resulting database completed in 2012, “American Periodicals from the Center for Research Libraries” (APCRL), provides full text and full-color scans of just over three million pages of CRL journal content.

 The collection is made up of general interest magazines and trade journals from the period 1850-1920.
 Technology, industry, agriculture, medicine, and architecture are strongly represented.
 Titles were chosen in part because of their frequent use by researchers at CRL libraries.
 The University of Pennsylvania helped to fill holdings gaps and contributed several additional titles not held by CRL.

 - Hamptons Magazine

 Access to APCRL

 For libraries licensing the database: access directly to the ProQuest interface

 For CRL libraries that have not licensed the database: All of the journals digitized are available in digital format to CRL libraries, on a volume-by-volume basis through interlibrary loan request.
 Contact CRL's Access Services

 Information on licensing APCRL: CRL libraries are entitled to a discount on purchase of this collection, which augments ProQuest's broader nineteenth-and early twentieth-century holdings.
 See offer information in eDesiderata